Director for Undergraduate Student Success

 Parents of new college students are often just as nervous as the new students themselves.
 Things are so different from the way they were in high school, leaving parents wondering how to deal with things such as their child experiencing academic difficulty or roommate problems.
 One of the hardest realizations is that as much as parents want to manage things, it is best to allow the student to be the one to handle these problems.
 For more specific advice, please read How to Help Your Child Succeed.

 I am concerned about my son’s grades.
 How can I find out how he/she is doing?

-Most (not all) professors use Blackboard and post grades regularly for the students.
+Most (not all) professors use Canvas and post grades regularly for the students.
 If this is the case, students should usually have a good idea of their grade in a class.
 After the fifth week of classes, professors turn in advisory grades, and students have access to those grades on Academus, unless there is a hold on the student’s account.
 These early advisory grades give a student ample time to improve before the end of the semester.
 Because of FERPA (Family Educational Rights and Privacy Act), professors will not talk to you about your student’s grades.
 I have FERPA release forms in my office.
 If you would like to talk to me, just have your son or daughter stop by to sign the form and I will be happy to return your call or email.

 FERPA Release Form

 By law, university officials may not discuss a student’s grades without the student’s signature on the FERPA (Family Educational Rights and Privacy Act) release.
 He or she may print the release form here or get it from the Registrar’s site.